Eerie-Cson/note-taker/README.md

  ```bash
  docker-compose up --build
  ```
  This command will start both the MongoDB container and the application container.
+Wait for the LOG 🚀 note-taker-app is running on: http://0.0.0.0:3200 in the terminal.

 ### Testing Endpoints with Postman